-If the interconnection facility does not fall entirely within the site required for generator equipment (such that no additional site control issues are applicable), the bidder must also certify that its site control for interconnection facilities meets the following requirements:
+If the interconnection facility does not fall entirely within the site required for generator equipment (such that no additional site control issues are applicable), the bidder must also certify that it:

-tontrol for interconnection facilities meets the following requirements. ☐ Identification of all necessary rights-of-way and/or other sites to be secured necessary to complete the generator lead, including alternatives if applicable; ☐ Demonstration of control over necessary rights-of-way consistent with the options identified above for generator footprint, and/or an executed right-of-way agreement, which provides necessary rights to the developer (if the generator lead facilities will be merchant-owned) or is controlled by or assignable to the interconnecting utility that will own interconnection facilities If site control over for interconnection facilities is not demonstrated at the time of the bid.
-NYSERDA may waive the requirement; however, failure to gain site control of such interconnection lead line right-of-way within 180 days of contract award may, at NYSERDA's discretion, result in contract termination.
+- □ Has identified all necessary rights-of-way and/or other sites to be secured necessary to complete the generator lead, including alternatives if applicable; and - Demonstrated exclusivity agreement or letter of intent for 100% of the necessary rights-of-way and/or an executed right-of-way agreement, which provides necessary rights to the developer (if the generator lead facilities will be merchant-owned); or that the right-of-way is controlled by or assignable to the interconnecting utility that will own interconnection facilities.

+If site control over for interconnection facilities is not demonstrated at the time of the bid, NYSERDA may waive the requirement; however, failure to gain site control of such interconnection lead line right-of-way within 180 days of award notification date may, at NYSERDA's discretion, result in contract termination.